DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: Numerical Experiments

-We also carry out comparative experiments to evaluate the influence of two weighting factors $w_1$ and $w_2$ on the performance.
-More specifically, we use IEEE Case118 for testing and choose two variants of the weighting factors as follows: \begin{itemize} \item \textsf{Weights-V2}: $w_1=1$ and $w_2=1$. \item \textsf{Weights-V3}: $w_1=1$ and $w_2=0.1$. \end{itemize} Among two variants, \textsf{Weights-V2} and \textsf{Weights-V3} assign different priorities in the prediction error and the penalty term to ensure the optimality and maintain the feasibility.
-Comparative experiments follow the same experimental settings in Sec.~\ref{experiment.setup}.
-We compare two variants' results in terms of feasibility rate, speedup, and the average difference in optimality to the conventional solver on the test data-set.
-As seen in Table~\ref{table5}, although adding penalty could improve the speedup of the approach as it involves less infeasible instances, a larger value of $w_2$ may cause a higher optimality difference as the DNN model pays more attention to reduce the penalty during the training process, affecting prediction performance and the final optimality difference.
-In practice, the common way to determine such parameters for the training process consists of two steps: 1) set an initial value empirically; 2) adjust the value iteratively through the experiments.
+We also evaluate the performance of \textsf{DeepOPF} with different weighting factors in the loss function for training.
+Specifically, we use IEEE Case118 {with synthetic load profiles} and choose two variants of the weighting factors as follows: \begin{itemize} \item \textsf{Weights-V1}: $w_1=1$ and $w_2=1$. \item \textsf{Weights-V2}: $w_1=1$ and $w_2=0.1$. \end{itemize} They assign different priorities in the prediction error and the penalty term to pursue optimality and preserve feasibility.
+We compare two variants' results in terms of feasibility rate, speedup, and the average optimality gap to the conventional solver on the test data set.
+As seen in Table~\ref{table5}, although adding penalty improves the speedup of the approach as it involves less in-feasible instances, a larger value of $w_2$ may cause a higher optimality difference as the DNN model pays more attention to reduce the penalty during the training, affecting prediction performance and the final optimality difference. \rev{In practice, one can start with an initial value and then tune the value towards satisfactory training performance.
+We leave setting weighting factors systematic as a future direction.}